solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 14. Select the **SelectDesiredColumns** transformation step of the data flow.

-    > Selecting any component of the data flow opens a new panel with details related to the processing that occurred for that component.
+    > Selecting any component of the data flow opens a new panel with details about the processing that occurred for that component.

     ![The SelectDesiredColumns transformation step is highlighted in the graph on the details dialog.](media/ex02-monitoring-data-flow-select.png "Data Flow activity details")